 move towards the left of screen, it’s the A key (or left arrow); the

 fact that the character is facing that direction does not make it the

 “move forward” (W) key.

 Piloting is easier when David is in motion.
-If I was standing still
+If you are standing still

-and wanted David to turn to his left, I was far more likely to cause him
+and want David to turn to his left, you are far more likely to cause him

-to do a little pirouette that ended up with him facing leftish.
+to do a little pirouette that ends up with him facing leftish.
 This

 doesn’t matter a whole lot, except when it does.

 I like the fact that you explore with David.
 You don’t paint the

 scene with your mouse, looking for hotspots, rather you move David about